Investing in the stock market can seem overwhelming, particularly if you're new to the world of investing.

 So what is a good dividend payout ratio?

 Ideally, you should look for companies with a dividend payout ratio of less than 0.6 or 60%.

 When a business pays out 60% or less of its net income to investors, it means it will have 40% or more of its earnings left over to fund its own growth and expansion.

-The best way to make use of this ratio is to examine a company for trends over a period of time, since this will provide you with more useful information than a single high or low result will.
+This will provide you with more useful information than a single high or low result will.